pcengines/apu2-documentation/docs/debug/alix3d2_issue.md

 There is no switch on tested ALIX board.
-In case of a situation when the serial port is disabled pads of `S1` where shorted to enter to the boot configuration menu as is written in [manual at page 11](http://www.pcengines.ch/pdf/alix2.pdf).
+In case of a situation when the serial port is disabled pads of `S1` where shorted to enter to the boot configuration menu as is written in [manual on page 11](http://www.pcengines.ch/pdf/alix2.pdf).
 This operation did not produce results.
-Informations didn't show in serial console.
+Output didn't show in serial console.

 * Different power supply voltages:

 Tested power supply voltages: 12 V, 18 V.
-There was no difference in operation of boards (working ALIX3D2 worked correctly, not working board didn't start to work).
+There was no difference in operation of boards (working ALIX3D2 worked correctly, not good board didn't start to work).

 Conclusion
 ----------